bespoke-silicon-group/bsg_newlib_dramfs/README.md

 ## Introduction

 TLDR: Newlib is a light-weight C standard library implementation for embedded systems that typical relies on a "board support package" to call out to real I/O devices.
-We provide a BSP that is based on a RAMDISK that you compile into your binary.
+This module's secret sauce is to provide a BSP that is based on a RAMDISK that you compile into your binary.
 This provides support for read/write filesystem without needing any underlying hardware except DRAM.
+You can run apps like SpecInt without any actual I/O support in your HW!

 It elegantly separates system specific functionality (system calls) into an easily portable portion called Libgloss.
 Libgloss contains system call implementations for different architectures/systems in it.
 Porting Newlib to an architecture/system essentially involves porting these system call implementations in Libgloss.
 Complete guide for porting Newlib can be found in [5].